elementary-Inc/blog/_posts/2020-03-09-appcenter-for-everyone-campaign-results.md

 ### AppCenter for Everyone Sprint

 The sprint is March 12–19, including arrival/departure days.
-We plan to be flexible based on discussion at the sprint itself, but we've planned to break into three teams and have a rough idea of tasks to tackle each day:
+We plan to be flexible based on discussion at the sprint itself, but we've planned to break into three teams and have a rough idea of tasks to tackle each day.
+You can follow along with the sprint plans and progress on our [GitHub Project](https://github.com/orgs/elementary/projects/72) as well.

 #### Design Track